karo23361/etl_pandas_airflow/Readme.md

 ```

 2. **Access Airflow UI:**
-   Go to [http://localhost:8080](http://localhost:8080), trigger the DAG, check logs and outputs in the `data/clean` folder.
+   Go to [http://localhost:8080](http://localhost:8080), trigger the DAG, check logs and outputs in the `data` folder.

 3. **Load data into Power BI Desktop:**
    Import the output CSV from `data`, refresh the source, and build your dashboard.